 “Eaglesoft has lots of detailed comprehensive reports to help any dental office run efficiently.
 The software is easy to navigate with great customer support.”

 Curve Dental, Inc.

 Curve Dental has emerged as one of the leading cloud-based dental software options.
 Their features include charting, scheduling, billing, payment processing, and patient engagement.
 Other features include reminding patients of appointments with texts and emails.
 Purchase of Curve includes an implementation manager, data scientist, and trainer.
 Their staff will work with your practice to manage their 4-step process of getting started.

 Welcome and kickoff meeting

 Going live with Curve at your practice

 Curve average cost is $3.50 per business hour.
-Their average cost is based on a 1-dentist practice and 40-hour work week.
-For each additional dentist in your practice +.60 cents is added per business hour.
+Their average cost is based on a 1-dentist practice and a 40-hour work week.
+For each additional dentist in your practice, +.60 cents is added per business hour.

 We posted a survey for our 100+ employees at Dental ClaimSupport to see what was their favorite dental billing software.
 OpenDental won the vote.
 Dentrix came in a close second.
 Eaglesoft took 3rd, and Curve came in 4th.

 We suggest scheduling a free demo with your top choices.
 We know you need a practice management solution that fits your practice.
 Not every dental office is the same, which is why it’s so great that there are plenty of options for dentists to choose from.